Police say body found on Long Island is MS-13 gang victim

+Nassau Police with federal partners conduct an investigation at the Massapequa preserve on Saturday, May 25, 2019 at the Massapequa Preserve in Massapequa, N.Y. after a body was found in a shallow grave the day ... more

 MASSAPEQUA, N.Y.
-(AP) — Police on Long Island say they have recovered the body of a gang victim who was buried in a shallow grave more than two years ago.
+(AP) — Police on Long Island say they have recovered the body of a MS-13 gang victim who was buried in a shallow grave over two years ago.

 Newsday reports that detectives unearthed the body in the heavily wooded Massapequa Preserve on Friday.